gristlabs/grist-help/help/limits.md

 this limit may result in a document that exceeds the document size limit, in which case the upload is still likely to fail.

+## API limits

+Free plans may be limited to 5 API requests per second per document.
+The team plan does not impose such a rate limit.

+Separately, there is a concurrency limit of 10 for all plans: if 10 authorized API requests are currently being processed for a particular document, any other API requests will be rejected (with HTTP status code 429) until at least one of the original requests completes.
+A client that waits for one request to complete before sending the next would not hit this limit (assuming it is the sole client accessing the document).

 ## Document availability

 From time to time, during upgrades and operational transitions, individual Grist documents may become inaccessible for a period of some seconds.
 Please bear this in mind when using Grist's API.

-Separately, if 10 authorized API requests are currently being processed for a particular document, any other API requests will be rejected (with HTTP status code 429) until at least one of the original requests completes.
-A client that waits for one request to complete before sending the next would not hit this limit (assuming it is the sole client accessing the document).